hindu-comm/mail_stream_advaita-l/2015/07/akdhandaakara_vRitti/69__Keshava_PRASAD_Halem.md

 > aparyAyashabdAnaM padavRtti-smArita-atirikta-agochara-pramAjanakatvam
 >

-​That is definition of akhaNDArthaka-vAkyama.
+That is definition of akhaNDArthaka-vAkyama.
 Why should definition of akhaNDAkAra-vRttiH be same as that?
 I ask people here not to expect any answer from me now on.
-I've now understood that we are on different levels and talking different language.​
+I've now understood that we are on different levels and talking different language.

 *श्रीमल्ललितालालितः*www.lalitaalaalitah.com
 _______________________________________________